lucavb/homebridge-magic-blue-bulb/README.md

 # Homebridge Triones LED Light Fluter Plug in

-This plug-in enables you to control your MagicBlue LED light bulb.
+This plug-in enables you to control your Happy Lightning LED light bulb.

 ## New Version